stangeor/USA-Regional-Sales-Analysis/README.md

 Handled end-to-end regional sales analytics, including data ingestion, cleaning, exploratory analysis, and building executive dashboards.

-Turned transactional data into actionable insights that improved regional sales performance.
+Converted transactional data into actionable insights that drove improvements in regional sales performance.

 Used data ingestion and validation tools, along with BI platforms, to deliver executive reporting and interactive analysis.